LION BUDOKAN KARATE INTERNATIONAL

 General Safety Requirements

-- Hygiene: All participants must ensure their fingernails and toenails are trimmed short to prevent injuries during physical contact.
+- Hygiene: Fingernails and toenails must be trimmed short to prevent injuries during physical contact.

-- Vision Safety: Participants who require prescription glasses must use safety glasses during activities.
-Regular eyeglasses are not allowed as they pose a risk during physical exercises.
+- Vision Safety: Participants requiring prescription glasses must use safety glasses.
+Regular eyeglasses are not permitted.

 - Gloves